Governor (United States): Gender

-As of January 2025, there are 38 male state governors.
-The 12 female governors are: Kay Ivey of Alabama, Katie Hobbs of Arizona, Sarah Huckabee Sanders of Arkansas, Kim Reynolds of Iowa, Laura Kelly of Kansas, Janet Mills of Maine, Maura Healey of Massachusetts, Gretchen Whitmer of Michigan, Kelly Ayotte of New Hampshire, Michelle Lujan Grisham of New Mexico, Kathy Hochul of New York, and Tina Kotek of Oregon.
-Of those, Ayotte, Huckabee Sanders, Ivey, and Reynolds are Republicans, while Healey, Hobbs, Hochul, Kelly, Kotek, Lujan Grisham, Mills, and Whitmer are Democrats.
-Governors-elect Mikie Sherrill of New Jersey and Abigail Spanberger of Virginia, who are both Democrats, will assume office in January 2026.
-As they are both succeeding outgoing male incumbents, this will bring the total number of female state governors to 14, matching the record that was held briefly in January 2025.
+As of January 2026, 36 men and 14 women serve as state governors.
+The 14 female governors are: Kay Ivey of Alabama, Katie Hobbs of Arizona, Sarah Huckabee Sanders of Arkansas, Kim Reynolds of Iowa, Laura Kelly of Kansas, Janet Mills of Maine, Maura Healey of Massachusetts, Gretchen Whitmer of Michigan, Kelly Ayotte of New Hampshire, Mikie Sherrill of New Jersey, Michelle Lujan Grisham of New Mexico, Kathy Hochul of New York, Tina Kotek of Oregon, and Abigail Spanberger of Virginia.
+Of those, Ayotte, Huckabee Sanders, Ivey, and Reynolds are Republicans, while Healey, Hobbs, Hochul, Kelly, Kotek, Lujan Grisham, Mills, Sherrill, Spanberger, and Whitmer are Democrats.
+This record of 14 was briefly matched for less than two weeks in January 2025 following the inauguration of Kelly Ayotte of New Hampshire on January 9 but prior to the departure of Bethany Hall-Long of Delaware on January 21.

 4 territorial governors are male; one territorial governor and the mayor of Washington, D.C. are female.

-43 women have served or are currently serving as state or territorial governors, including two in an acting capacity.
+44 women have served or are currently serving as state or territorial governors, including two in an acting capacity.

 The first female governor was Nellie Tayloe Ross of Wyoming (widow of the late Wyoming Governor William B. Ross) who was elected on November 4, 1924, and sworn in on January 5, 1925, succeeding Frank Lucas.
 Also elected on November 4, 1924, was Miriam A. Ferguson of Texas (wife of former Texas Governor James E. Ferguson), succeeding Pat Morris Neff on January 21, 1925.
 The first female governor elected without being the wife or widow of a past state governor was Ella T. Grasso of Connecticut, elected in 1974 and sworn in on January 8, 1975.

-Connecticut, Arizona, New Jersey, and New Mexico are the only four states to have elected female governors from both major parties.
-New Hampshire has also had female governors from two parties, but Republican Vesta M. Roy served only in the acting capacity for a short time.
+Connecticut, Arizona, New Hampshire, New Jersey, and New Mexico are the only five states to have elected female governors from both major parties.
 Arizona was the first state where a woman followed another woman as governor (they were from different parties).
 Arizona also has had the most female governors with a total of five, and is the first state to have three women in a row serve as governor.
 Washington was the first state to have both a female governor and female U.S. Senators serving at the same time (Christine Gregoire; Patty Murray; Maria Cantwell, respectively), from 2005 to 2013.
 New Hampshire was the first and currently only state to have a female governor and entirely female Congressional delegation serving at the same time, from 2013 to 2015.

-13 women have been serving as chief executive of their states since January 21, 2025, when Bethany Hall-Long left office as governor of Delaware.
-The previous record of 14 was set just days earlier following Kelly Ayotte's inauguration as Governor of New Hampshire on January 9, 2025.